|

 “Glory of Love.”

-a backseat in Cetera’s solo years (which yielded seven albums), but it
+Cetera’s solo years (which yielded seven albums), but it has begun to

-has begun to re-emerge of late.
-Explains Peter, “Bass remains in my
+re-emerge of late.
+Explains Peter, “Bass remains in my heart; I read

-heart; I read Bass Player to keep up on the latest players and gear, and I
+Bass Player to keep up on the latest players and gear, and I played on a

-played on a track [“Something That Santa Claus Left Behind”] for my
+track [“Something That Santa Claus Left Behind”] for my latest CD, You

 Midwest